uwineza/triangle-tracker/README.md

 - code .

 ## BDD
-The numbers before the behavior are respectively related to the numbers of input and output
+The numbers before the behavior are respectively related to the numbers of input and output.
 ###BEHAVIOR:
 * 1:Sum of any two sides is greater than the third side
 * 2:Sum of any two sides is equal or less than the third side